 Note: If you need help setting up the list of ping services on your site, we recommend using a professional web services provider.
 You can find professional WordPress service providers in our WordPress Services Directory.

 This section affects how visitors will see your content when they visit your home page and blog pages.

-(WordPress Settings – Reading Settings Section)
+(Global Settings – Reading Settings)

-Although the settings in this section are mostly concerned with how users engage with content on your site, you have the option to allow notifications to blogs linked to from your articles, and to allow link notifications from other blogs (pingbacks and trackbacks).
+Although the settings in this section are mostly concerned with how users engage with content on your site, you have the option to allow notifications to blogs linked to from your content, and to allow link notifications from other blogs (pingbacks and trackbacks).
 This can work for you, but it can also drive bad traffic in the form of SPAM comments …

-(Global Settings – Discussion Settings Screen)
+(Global Settings – Discussion Settings)